awvwgk/foopss/pages/index.rst

 .. margin::

-   ABI issues can be ignored in case of static linking.
+   ABI issues can be ignored in the case of static linking.

-   However, dynamic linking remains preferred in case of shared libraries which should be loaded into other languages.
+   However, dynamic linking remains preferred in the case of shared libraries which should be loaded into other languages.

 - object-oriented APIs can leak symbols into dependent libraries